These Colorful Succulents are low maintenance and can pretty up your gardens and container arrangements like no other plants!

 Botanical Name: Graptosedum ‘California Sunset’

-This succulent has Echeveria like rosettes, the main attraction is orangish-pink like color.
-To make it look best, don’t grow it in shade.
-Check out these shade-tolerant succulents.
+This succulent has Echeveria-like rosettes, the main attraction is orange-pink color.
+To make it look best, don’t grow it in the shade.

 3. Santa Rita Prickly Pear

 Botanical Name: Opuntia “Santa Rita”